 - In an effort to locate non-point source pollution and in partnership with the Summit County Health Department, the City adopted regulations for illicit discharges into the City’s storm sewer system.
 (Link to legislation)

 Together these policies and projects help to control storm water quality and quantity throughout the city of Green.

 What can you do?

-- Did you know we’re selling rain barrels?
-Check out our Rain Barrel page and consider installing one at your home.
+- Did you know we've partnered with Lowe's to sell rain barrels and composters at a discounted rate to Green residents?
+Check out the Compost/Rain Barrel page and consider installing one at your home.